Henry Grattan: Death and legacy

 In the following summer, after crossing from Ireland to Britain when in poor health to bring forward the Irish question once more, he became seriously ill.
 On his deathbed he spoke generously of Castlereagh, and with a warm eulogy of his former rival, Flood.
 He died at his home in Portman Square on 4 June 1820, and was buried in Westminster Abbey close to the tombs of Pitt and Fox.
 His statue is in St Stephen's Hall in the Palace of Westminster.

 Sydney Smith said of Grattan soon after his death: "No government ever dismayed him.
 The world could not bribe him.
 He thought only of Ireland; lived for no other object; dedicated to her his beautiful fancy, his elegant wit, his manly courage, and all the splendour of his astonishing eloquence."

 Grattan Bridge crossing the river Liffey between Parliament Street on the south side of Dublin and Capel Street on the north side is named in his honour.
 The building housing the faculty of Law and Government at Dublin City University has also been named the Henry Grattan Building in his honour.

-Grattan Square Dungarvan, Co.
-Waterford.
+Grattan Square Dungarvan, County Waterford.
 The establishment of the Dungarvan Town Commissioners in 1855 was the catalyst for the renaming of many of Dungarvan Streets.
 Irish Nationalists and Catholics were finally getting a say in how they were governed and they set about renaming streets to reflect their nationalist sensibilities.
 Despite having no connection to Dungarvan that we know of, as one of the leading constitutional nationalists of his era Henry Grattan was an obvious choice when the Town Commissioners were looking for a new name.
 Grattan Square was constructed between 1806 and 1826 at the instigation of the Duke of Devonshire.
 The architecture of the square has changed little to this day.

 Family

 Grattan's father was James Grattan (d.
 1766), a Recorder and then MP for Dublin City, who married a daughter of Thomas Marlay, Mary.

 Grattan married Henrietta Fitzgerald in 1782, the daughter of Nicholas Fitzgerald of County Mayo (d.
 1761), a son of Thomas FitzGerald of Turlough, County Mayo and Elizabeth Browne.
 Henrietta's mother Margaret was the daughter of James Stephenson and Ann Price.
 Grattan's in-laws' history gave him a sensitivity to former Irish political difficulties, as Henrietta's Cavalier great-grandfather John Fitzgerald was transplanted from Gorteens Castle in County Kilkenny to Mayo in 1653 under the Cromwellian Settlement, and his son Thomas felt it necessary to conform to the Church of Ireland in 1717.

 The Grattans had two sons and two daughters.
-The sons were James Grattan of Tinnehinch, MP for County Wicklow, and Henry Grattan (junior) of Moyrath, MP for Dublin City and then for County Meath.
+The sons were James Grattan of Tinnehinch, MP for County Wicklow, and Henry Grattan Jnr of Moyrath, MP for Dublin City and then for County Meath.
 His daughter Mary Anne married first John Blachford (1771‐1832), and secondly Thomas Dalzell, 7th Earl of Carnwath, dying in 1853.
 Harriet (d.1865) married the Revd Wake of Courteenhall.